TheGhouls/oct/doc/writing_tests.rst

             time.sleep(r)
             self.custom_timers['Example_Timer'] = r

-So this basic script will basicaly test nothing, so let's test this basic use case :
+This raw script will test nothing as it is, so let's work on this simple use case:

-We need to test a basic api over the internet and we want to use the ``requests`` python library.
+We need to test a basic API over the Internet and we want to use the ``requests`` python library.

-So first let's adapt the script for it :
+So first let's adapt the script to our needs:

 .. code-block:: python